rntz/datafun/README.md

 This is a collection of tools I (Michael Arntzenius) use for my LaTeX projects.
 It contains:

-1. A Makefile for LaTex projects that's short and fairly generic.
-It uses aclement's wonderful [latexrun][] tool, which is included as a git submodule.
+1. A Makefile for LaTeX projects that's short and fairly generic.
+It uses Austin Clements' wonderful [latexrun][] tool, which is included as a git submodule.
    After cloning this repo, you should run:

    ```